nens/threedi-docs/source/e_2d_levees_tutorial.rst

 See :ref:`uploading_schematisation` for how to upload your model.

-The model is now also available on the `3Di Livesite <https://www.3di.live/>`_ and the `management screens <https://management.3di.live>`_.
+The model is now also available on `3Di Live <https://www.3di.live/>`_ and the `management screens <https://management.3di.live>`_.

 Run your model
 ++++++++++++++

-It is important to note that you have to open your breach in the 3Di Live Site.
-In the 3Di Live Site, breaches are depicted as a brown dot [1].
+It is important to note that you have to open your breach in 3Di Live.
+In 3Di Live, breaches are depicted as a brown dot [1].
 You can open a breach by clicking on the breach and clicking on the settings button [2].
 Here you can open the breach.
 Also, you can set the time it takes for the breach location to be fully breached (Time [H]) and the initial breach width.

 .. figure:: image/t_04_breach_live_site.png
-    :alt: Breach on live site
+    :alt: Breach on 3Di Live